notpresident35/awesome-learn-gamedev/README.md

 [How to Get an Internship](https://helpful-clover-96f.notion.site/How-to-get-an-internship-v-2-d906cdbf321c4986ae46bd43282b1a84) - Tips on getting an internship for college students.

+[How to Get a Job as a Game Producer](https://www.gamesindustry.biz/how-to-get-a-job-as-a-game-producer) - Career advice for those seeking a job in production.

 [Game Industry Portfolio Best Practices](https://docs.google.com/document/d/14jsiaFOXuBi9QsXOF2DJVFXCRP4RwqGY3xmMHlqf3y4/edit) - Dos and Donts for game portfolios.